Bobcat66/wayfinder/docs/src/installation/building_from_source.md

 ```
 This script will automatically run Wayfinder's two-stage build system,
 building the artifacts in the `build` directory.
 CMake arguments (except for presets and source and build directory arguments) can be passed directly to `tools/build.sh`

+>[!NOTE]
+>The CMake presets are meant for iterative development builds, not deployment.
+End users should NOT use them.